opengauss-mirror/website/app/en/privacyPolicy/index.md

 **f) Content Release**.
 When you participate in Community meetings, Community activities, contribution in the open source Community, blogs, newsgroups, or Community organization, you may submit your **photo**, name, **email address**, company name, position, school, profile and Gitee ID for posting on our website so that developers can better understand the community, quickly make contact, and participate in the community.

 **g) Meetups**.
-When you apply for an openGauss meetup, the community will collect your name, **phone number**, **email address**, company, and meetup details (including organization, topics, date, duration, city, and size) from the application form you fill in.
+When you apply for an openGauss meetup, the community will collect your name, **phone number**, **email address**, company, and meetup details (including organization, agenda, date, duration, city, event scale, event form, event support, and topics) from the application form you fill in.
 The collected data will be used to contact you for the purpose of confirming your application and related matters, as well as arranging for relevant affairs, including sign-ins and nameplates.

 **h) Pairing Plan Application**.
 When you apply for participation in the openGauss pairing plan, the community will collect your name, company, **email address**, **phone number**, and openGauss usage information (including use cases, version details, number of nodes, hardware information, and issue description) from the application form you fill in.
 The collected data will be used to contact you for the purpose of confirming your application and related matters.